-As figure 6.10 (a) shows, while strings ATATATAT and TATATAT are very different from the perspective of Hamming distance, they become very similar if one simply moves the second string over one place to align the (i+1)-st letter in ATATATAT against the ith letter in TATATATA for $1 \le i \le 7$ .
+As figure 6.10 (a) shows, while strings ATATATAT and TATATATA are very different from the perspective of Hamming distance, they become very similar if one simply moves the second string over one place to align the (i+1)-st letter in ATATATAT against the ith letter in TATATATA for $1 \le i \le 7$.
 Strings ATATATAT and TATAAT present another example with more subtle similarities.
-Figure 6.10 (b) reveals these similarities by aligning position 2 in ATATATAT against position 1 in TATAAT.
-Other pairs of aligned positions are 3 against 2, 4 against 3, 5 against 4, 7 against 5, and 8 against 6 (positions 1 and 6 in ATATATAT remain unaligned).
+Figure 6.10 (b) reveals these similarities by aligning position 2 in ATATATAT against 2, 4 against 3, 5 against 4, 7 against 5, and 8 against 6 (positions 1 and 6 in ATATATAT remain unaligned).